jennevv/GPyTorchWrapper/docs/source/custom_models.rst

 - ``representation`` (``str``): Type of descriptor (e.g. ``"morse"``).
 - ``variance_constraint`` (``gpytorch.constraints.Constraint``, optional): Constraint on kernel variance.

-See :ref:`permutationally_invariant_kernels` for the theory behind these kernel functions.
+See :doc:`permutationally_invariant_kernels` for the theory behind these kernel functions.

 Adding More Custom Kernels
 ----------------------------